Lister Hospital 'sorry' over Darron Levy inquest report

 Dr Cranfield's verdict stated Mr Levy "died as a result of an acute asthma attack that was extremely resistant to treatment".

-Ms Alison said Mr Levy's family was "devastated" the report was not complete, adding it was "absolutely inexcusable" that it could not be prepared properly for the inquest.'No wrongdoing'
+Ms Alison said Mr Levy's family was "devastated" the report was not complete, adding it was "absolutely inexcusable" that it could not be prepared properly for the inquest.